fdervisi/IaC-overview/README.md

 In essence, modules are the next evolutionary step in our Terraform journey.
 After understanding the basics and appreciating the power of variables, modules showcase how Terraform can be both powerful and elegant, simplifying complex infrastructures into manageable, reusable components.

----

-This enhancement provides a progression from the initial stages of Terraform usage, reinforcing the benefits of modules in a more relatable and comprehensive manner.

 ## AWS Configuration with Custom Modules (`main.tf`)